 You are advised at the time of writing this article to avoid ePacket delivery at all costs.

-If you’re not sure yet which country you’re going to target, then take a look at this article here with plenty of examples.
+And if you’re not sure yet which country you’re going to target, then take a look at this article here with plenty of examples.
 That article even contains countries that are better to be avoided when dropshipping.

 This is where many new entrepreneurs will struggle as it is completely normal to know the cost of the product and your sell price, however, it is easy to disregard additional costs.